CompVis/stable-diffusion/README.md

-                        if specified, load prompts from this file --config CONFIG       path to config which constructs model --ckpt CKPT           path to checkpoint of model --seed SEED           the seed (for reproducible sampling) --precision {full,autocast}
+                        if specified, load prompts from this file --config CONFIG       path to config which constructs model --ckpt CKPT           path to checkpoint of model --seed SEED           the seed (for reproducible sampling) if seed argument is omitted, use a random seed --precision {full,autocast}
                         evaluate at this precision